Beatrice E. “Bea” Pahon, Cortland, Ohio

 Bea was born July 1, 1926, in Warren, Ohio the daughter of Rheinholt and Katherine (Bosh) Nicolaus.

-She retired from RB Market in Cortland as a meat wrapper after 10 years.
+She retired from RB Market in Cortland as a meat wrapper after ten years.
 She previously worked at Trumbull Memorial Hospital and Carlisle’s.

 Bea was a member of St. Elizabeth Ann Seton Parish (Sts.
 Cyril & Methodius Church) in Warren.